- In 2017 CONNY Lacrosse set forth new age guidelines for travel teams

 - Boys and girls with birthdays before July 1st of the previous grade year (e.g. a child born before July 1st and began K at age 6) must play 5th - 8th grade travel with the grade ahead

 - DYLax house program conforms to these new age guidelines, unless it is better for a player to stay in grade

 - 2nd graders who are age segmented will play 3rd / 4th house

 - 4th graders who are age segmented will play 5th / 6th house

 - 4th graders who are age segmented may try out for a 5th grade travel team

-- 6th graders who are age segmented and do not make a 7th grade travel team will not on a play 7/8 Senior team, they will play 5th /6th house this spring
+- 6th graders who are age segmented and do not make a 7th grade travel team will not on a play 7/8 Senior team, they will play 5th /6th house

 - Age segmented 8th graders born after March 1 of their previous grade year may play 8th grade travel for a second year (players born before March 1st may petition to CONNY to be allowed to play)